 Much like Nate Robinson, Spud Webb is best remembered for his incredible dunking ability.
 The Atlanta Hawks drafted Anthony “Spud” Webb in the fourth round of the 1985 draft (via a trade with the Pistons), and he averaged 7.8 points in 15.6 minutes per game during his rookie season.
 Webb’s best season came in 1991-92 with the Sacramento Kings, averaging 16.0 points and 7.1 assists per game.
 Spudd Webb became the shortest player to win the dunk contest in 1986, which is a record that still stands today.
 His career ended with four games for the Orlando Magic in 1997-98 at 34 years old.

 Earl Boykins went undrafted in 1999, no doubt because of his size (5-foot-5, 135 pounds).
 He ended up making his NBA debut with the New Jersey Nets that year and then bounced around the league as a backup point guard for his first five seasons before coming a valuable role player with the Nuggets starting in 2003-04.
 Boykins played until he was 35 years old and retired with averages of 8.9 points and 19.9 minutes per game.

 1. Muggsy Bogues — 5-foot-3

 Probably the most universally known name on this list is that of Tyrone “Muggsy” Bogues, the shortest player to ever put on an NBA uniform.
-He was actually drafted No. 12 overall by the Washington Bullets in 1987, but played only one season there before the Charlotte Hornets took him in the expansion draft.
-It was in Charlotte that Bogues became a household name, averaging 8.8 points and 8.8 assists in 10 seasons with the Hornets.
-Bogues moved on to play for the Golden State Warriors and Toronto Raptors before eventually retiring after the 2000-01 season.
+He was actually drafted No. 12 overall by the Washington Bullets in 1987 but played only one season there before the Charlotte Hornets took him in the expansion draft.
+In that one season in Washington, Muggsy Bogues played with the second-tallest player in NBA history, the 7-foot-7 Manute Bol.